nehabykadi/Pressure-Cooker/README.md

 Singleton pattern - will be used for making one global instance of a player as this is not a multiplayer game

+State pattern - maybe?? for the game itself

 decorator pattern (don't really wanna use this) for the character's upgrades?

 Assumptions: